-From across the field, a strange, mustached man in a military uniform tells you it’s time for class to begin.
+From across the field, a strange, mustached man in a military uniform yells, “IT’S TIME FOR CLASS TO BEGIN!”.

-Arriving at the classroom, you find others already sitting inside.
-It’s as motley a collection of characters as you’ve ever seen, as though they’re all from completely different worlds.
+Arriving at a classroom, you find others already sitting inside.
+It’s as motley a collection of characters as you’ve ever seen, as though they’re from completely different worlds.
 They all return your curious gaze.

 You quietly sit at a desk.

 Moments later, a suspicious man with a white face dressed in a garish purple suit comes into the room.